 You have your products sorted out, and your affiliate programs with the ShareASale links all sorted out and ready to go now it time to get yourself a website to send your traffic.

-Now you have built your website; it is now time for you to put your stamp on this site and build a brand so that people will get to know who you are.
+Now you have built your website; it is now time for you to put your stamp on this site and build a Blog following so that people will get to know who you are.

 3) Get Visitors and Build Your Rankings

 Now it is time to start writing high-quality articles that will resonate well with your audience, if you don’t produce quality, they won’t read.

 When you start to build your website, you will have to put in the hard work with backlinking, quality SEO, and networking, but it won’t happen overnight.